R-outcomes/RHO-issues/README.md

 ==========

 issues only repository for RHO

-Issued logged here will be resolved by commits to the main private RHO repository
+Issues logged here will be resolved by commits to the main private RHO repository